-- 'Value of the month' launched to highlight our new values. - Values activities available on the Intranet. - Leader participation in workshops and cohort meetings to encourage cross department collaboration.
+- Network of culture champions from across the organisation established to promote culture. - Values agenda items included in toolbox talks. - 'Value of the month' launched to highlight our new values. - Values activities available on the Intranet. - Leader participation in workshops and cohort meetings to encourage cross department collaboration.